 Students within the School of Computer Science can add the Machine Learning Concentration to their major to enhance their computer science education.

-The university will no longer produce a letter that states actual skills, enumerated skills or anything not listed in the description.
+Effective July 31, 2023, CMU will no longer produce a letter that states actual skills, enumerated skills or anything not listed in the description.
 Additionally, academic departments and faculty may not produce skill verification letters.

 The official course syllabus verifies the skills taught in the course and your official transcript verifies the successful completion of the course/skills.